Geography of Mumbai

-Mumbai (Bombay) is India's most populous city with a population of 20 Million.
+Mumbai (Bombay) is India's most populous city with a population of 20 million.
 It is located on Salsette Island off the coast of Maharashtra.
 The original Seven Islands of Bombay were merged by the British in the 18th century, to form one large island.

 Hills

 The original Seven Islands of Mumbai consisted of 22 hills.
-Most of them were raised to fill in the shallows to connect the islands.
+Most of them were razed to fill in the shallows to connect the islands.
 The hills still standing today are: